mdepolli/pure_html/TEST_FAILURES.md

 4. **Foreign content** (~20) - Integration points, breakout tags

 ## Recent Fixes

+- **MathML mglyph/malignmark namespace fix** (2026-01-12): Elements `mglyph` and `malignmark` should remain in the MathML namespace even when inside MathML text integration points (mi, mo, mn, ms, mtext).
+Added `mathml_text_integration_point?` helper and special-case handling in start tag processing.
+Fixed 10 tests (154 → 144 total). tests10: 20 → 10 failures.

+- **Leading newline stripping for pre/textarea/listing** (2026-01-12): Per HTML5 spec, a single newline immediately following the start tag of a pre, listing, or textarea element is ignored.
+Added `maybe_skip_leading_newline` helper that checks if current element is one of these tags with no children yet, then strips the leading newline.
+Fixed 9 tests (163 → 154 total). tests3: 10 → 2 failures. tests7: 7 → 6 failures.

 - **TreeBuilder code simplification** (2026-01-12): Simplified TreeBuilder and all submodules for improved readability and reduced cyclomatic complexity.
 Key changes: pattern matching in function heads instead of nested conditionals, pipeline usage with `then/2`, extracted reusable helpers (`find_html_ref_in_elements`, `remove_child_from_parent`, `foster_foreign_element`, `close_if_current_tag`, `pop_head_if_current`, `pop_noscript_if_current`), removed unnecessary `do_` wrapper functions, consolidated duplicate code.
 No test changes - all 163 failures remain unchanged.